Call Us Today: 860-286-2986

 Lyn handles a variety of responsibilities at the Bloomfield Animal Hospital including, anesthesia, phlebotomy, dentals, radiographs, client correspondence, and animal restraint.
 With every work assignment her primary goal is to provide healing care for the patient and their owners.

-Lyn owned a wonderful Pit mix named Cinderella for thirteen years, and currently has three beautiful cats, Fiona, Melody, and Carina.
+Lyn owned a wonderful Pit mix named Cinderella for thirteen years, and currently has three beautiful cats, Fiona, Carina, and Peanut.

 Kim has always had a love for animals, especially cats.
 Because of this, she wanted to work in the animal care field for the rewarding experience.
 Already being a client, she knew how great the doctors' and staff were at the Bloomfield Animal Hospital and wanted to be a part of it.
 She came on board in February 2014.
 Kim resides in Windsor, Ct. with her boyfriend and two cats Brady and Bella.

 With an accounting degree from UConn, Randy has been managing the business side of the animal hospital for his wife and hospital owner, Dr. Andrea Dennis, since its inception in 1992.
 This proud Husky also had a distinguished athletic career while at UConn, having been a captain of both the basketball and baseball teams during his senior year.
 In basketball, Randy was an All-New England guard who helped the Huskies get to two NCAA tournaments, including a Sweet Sixteen.
 In baseball, Randy was an All-American outfielder, and helped lead the Huskies to the College World Series.
 Upon graduation, Randy was a 7th round draft pick in the Chicago Cubs organization where he played five seasons.
 He is now on a new team.